-This course studies biblical perspectives on issues related to the marginalized, particularly slaves, children, widows, foreigners, and the disabled. and orphans.
+A study of biblical perspectives on issues related to the marginalized, particularly slaves, children, widows, foreigners, and the disabled.
 The course covers Old Testament law, Jesus' parables, Paul's economics, and the social world of the Bible.
-The course utilizes insights from the post-colonial, liberation, family, and social-scientific studies; it also considers the reception history of these issues in early Christianity.
+The course utilizes insights from post-colonial, liberation, family, and social-scientific studies; it also considers the reception history of these issues in early Christianity.
 This course fulfills the Knowledgeable in Doing Justice general education requirement.
 Offered alternate years.

-An analytical survey of the interpretation and meaning of Hebrews, James, I and II Peter and Jude.
+An analytical survey of the interpretation and meaning of Hebrews, James, 1-2 Peter, 1-3 John, and Jude.
 Special emphasis will be given to the historical circumstances, structure and distinctive themes of these books.
 Offered alternate years.